MattReynolds53/MCR-Portfolio/README.md

 ## Updated Portfolio November 29, 2021
 ```
-For this updateed portfolio assignment, I kept the webpage mostly the same to minimize the possibility for bugs.
-In the header, I added icons the are linked to my LinkedIn Profile page and Resume pages, respectively.
+For this updated portfolio assignment, I kept the webpage mostly the same to minimize the possibility for bugs.
+In the header, I added icons the are linked to my LinkedIn Profile page and Resume pages.
 I chose icons to best reflect the webpage it represents to aim for a minimialist look.
 Additionally, I added multiple links to the Work section to direct the user to the respective project's final product page or GitHub repository.
 ```

 Here is the link to my Git Repository: https://github.com/MattReynolds53/MCR-Portfolio